-The Quantum Randi Challenge (QRC), first introduced here, exists in order to stop the spread of pseudo-science in the public as well as academia by doing no more than simply teaching quantum mechanics to lay people.
-Here is the official version of the challenge (no also published here).
+The Quantum Randi Challenge (QRC), first introduced here, exists in order to stop the spread of pseudo-science by simply teaching quantum mechanics.
+Here is the official version of the challenge (also published here and partially in Annals of Physics 339: 81-88).
 [We are still looking for people who can help to turn it into a multiplayer internet app.*]

 What is a “Randi-type” challenge?